 When we receive an appeal, we check that it is valid under the legislation.
 If it is, we ask the public authority for copies of the withheld information, where appropriate.
 In some cases at this stage we invite the parties to make submissions providing further information or explaining why the Commissioner should find in their favour.

 We assign each case to the next available investigator.
 He or she may contact the parties to ask for any clarifications which they consider necessary.
 They might also invite submissions (if they were not already sought) or for further submissions.
 If a new material issue is raised (e.g. an exception to release that had not been relied upon in the public authority's decisions), the parties are normally invited to comment on this.
 Our investigators are office-based: they do not normally go into the field to check claims or to meet people associated with a case.
 The investigator's job is to gather the information necessary, analyse the facts and the legal provisions, and prepare a recommendation for the Commissioner.
 Investigators normally communicate with the parties by email, telephone or post.
 Case investigators report to a Senior Investigator, who in turn reports to the Commissioner.

 In some cases appeals are withdrawn, settled or discontinued without the need for the Commissioner to make a decision.
 In all other cases the Senior Investigator submits the file to the Commissioner.

 The Commissioner considers the case-file, makes a formal written decision, and arranges for the parties to be notified.
-In his decision, he may either affirm, vary or annul the public authority's decision - in so far as that decision was the subject of his review.
+In his decision, he may either affirm, vary or annul the public authority's decision.
+Where appropriate, he may require the public authority to make available environmental information to the appellant.